 - Animals.
 See “Animals on Campus” procedures

-- Student organizations and/or departments can request 5 days/semester for tabling along Jayhawk Blvd.
+- Student organizations and/or departments can request 5 days/semester for tabling along Jayhawk Blvd, so plan accordingly

-- Student organizations and/or departments cannot request multiple locations along the Blvd.
+- Student organizations and/or departments cannot request multiple locations along the Blvd for the same day.

 - Areas not allowed: Strong Hall Rotunda or Lawn, plaza between Anschutz Library and Wescoe, inside or immediately outside of Budig Hall.